 Consider carefully the land use conflicts, likely complaints from neighbors, adverse impacts on water quality, safe pedestrian access, potential for parking unless the location is a dense and walkable urban neighborhood, and the cost of maintaining the park.

 Figure out who's responsible for maintenance and how much it will cost before spending a penny.
-Fences, grass, water fountains, benches, trees, and anything else in your off leash dog park eventually will need tending and even replacement.
+Fences, grass or other surface, water fountains, benches, trees, and anything else in your off leash dog park eventually will need tending and even replacement.
 Exactly whose financial and logistical problem will that be?

 You may want to set up a committee or council of the users, so that you are not subjected to the vigorously expressed opinions of just one or two owners about what is actually happening in the facility.

 Of course, the committee might potentially become an advocacy group that demands more and more service too, so weigh the membership carefully.